hyper-expanse/dotfiles/personal-desktop.md

 First install `vagrant` by downloading the appropriate Debian package, based on your architecture, from the [Vagrant Download Page](https://www.vagrantup.com/downloads.html), and using the following command to install the downloaded package:
 * `sudo dpkg -i [FILE NAME]`

-Once `vagrant` has been installed you will also need to install the following package to support NFS:
-* nfs-kernel-server

 Next you'll want to install the [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) plugin to allow our `vagrant` tool to provisiion environments using virtual machines through `libvirt`.

 To install `vagrant-libvirt`, navigate to their [Installation Guide](https://github.com/vagrant-libvirt/vagrant-libvirt#installation).